weserv/docs/faq/index.md

 # FAQ

-## What is images.weserv.nl?
+## What is wsrv.nl?
-Images.weserv.nl is an image service which is free for use to anyone, and we offer it as-is, it's just basic image resizing, available to anyone, easy to use.
+wsrv.nl is an image service which is free for use to anyone, and we offer it as-is, it's just basic image resizing, available to anyone, easy to use.
 We try to keep everyone as happy as we can.

 ## What is this page?
 Where do I find my question?